-It’s still the case that ‘Document anarchy’ is wasting many company’s time, energy and resources.
+It’s still the case that ‘Document anarchy’ is wasting time, energy and resources for many organisations.
 Difficulty locating and sharing documents still rates as one of the principal irritations and challenges of many workers’ daily lives.
 But for some companies, it is a literal block on winning new business and scaling up effectively.
 Poor document issuance and control procedures can stand in the way of meeting standards like ISO 9001 and ISO 13485.
 At the same time, inadequate security infrastructure reflecting the sensitivity of the data you control can lead to system breaches with serious commercial and reputational repercussions.

 Most digital filing tools (such as a simple Google Drive) can bring immediate benefits to a growing business through structuring your storage more sensibly and accessing shared spaces for document collaboration.
 But not all of them are designed to face every kind of business challenge - or ‘grow into’ those challenges with you.

-1.Should you ‘do it yourself’?
-Choosing between installing a third-party purpose-built eDMS solution or taking a DIY approach (using file-sharing apps like Google Team Drive, Dropbox or Box) is one of the first choices you might be faced with.
+Choosing between installing a third-party purpose-built EDMS solution or taking a DIY approach (using file-sharing apps like Google Drive, Dropbox or Box) is one of the first choices you might be faced with.

-For many firms—choosing a purpose-built, proprietary DMS solves for exactly these issues, taking away the headache of system design, development and support.
-It lets you focus on the critical tasks of managing your own products and serving your clients.
+For many firms—choosing a purpose-built, proprietary DMS solves these issues, taking away the headache of system design, development and support.
+This option will allow you to focus on the critical tasks of managing your own products and serving your clients.

-3. On Premise or Cloud Based?
-A third party document management solution can offer you highly secure, configurable and sophisticated DMS functionality, while taking the specification and development headache away from you.
+A third party document management solution can offer you highly secure, configurable and sophisticated DMS functionality while taking the specification and development headache away from you.
 But should you go for an on-premise installation or a cloud-based SaaS solution?

 On-premise solutions require you to use your own servers and storage, which means you will still need to perform your own maintenance.
 But you can, perhaps, feel more confident that all your data is safely within your control.
-Other downsides can be the large upfront costs, and the time they can take to install and learn to use.
+Downsides could include the large upfront costs, and the time they can take to install and learn to use.